Pepi I Meryre: End of reign: coregency

+Stela mentioning the pyramids of both Pepi I Meryre and Merenre Nemtyemsaf I.

 The end of Pepi's rule may have been no less troubled than his early reign, as Kanawati conjectures that Pepi faced yet another conspiracy against him, in which his vizier Rawer may have been involved.
 To support his theory, Kanawati observes that Rawer's image in his tomb has been desecrated, with his name, hands and feet chiselled off, while this same tomb is dated to the second half of Pepi's reign on stylistic grounds.
 Kanawati further posits that the conspiracy may have aimed at having someone else designated heir to the throne at the expense of Merenre.
 Because of this failed conspiracy, Pepi I may have taken the drastic (Note: The drastic nature of Pepi's decision—if there was a coregency—is apparent on noting the Ancient Egyptians conception of the kingship as "rulership by a single individual holding a supreme office in a lifelong tenure, most often succeeding on a hereditary principle and wielding [...] great personal power".
 The emphasis on a single individual holder follows from the Ancient Egyptians' perception of the king as a divine being, offspring of Ra, who upholds Egypt's unity and prosperity as well as the cosmic order preordained by the gods and playing the crucial role of mediator between the people and the gods, with the capacity of conveying the gods' messages and will.
 The king not only had these unique roles but the institution of kingship was perceived as a divinely established order guarding Egypt against chaos.) step of crowning Merenre during his own reign, thereby creating the earliest documented coregency in the history of Egypt with Merenre celebrating his Year 1 as junior coregent (Horus), while his father Pepi I became senior coregent (Osiris).
 That such a coregency took place was first proposed by Étienne Drioton.
 A gold pendant bearing the names of both Pepi I and Merenre I as living kings, and the copper statues of Hierakonpolis, discussed below, indirectly support this.
 Goedicke has suggested further that an inscription mentioning King Merenre's tenth year of reign in Hatnub, contradicting Manetho's figure of seven years, is evidence that Merenre dated the start of his reign before the end of his father's reign, as a coregency would permit.